How To Buy Bonds In Australia (ASX): A Step-by-Step Guide

 Bond ETFs pay interest monthly, and you receive the capital gains as a yearly dividend.

-4. How Do I Buy ASX Bonds?
+4. How Do You Buy ASX Bonds in Australia?

-• Exchange-Traded Funds or Exchange-Traded Bonds: You can buy or sell them on a stock exchange via a full-service broker or an online trading platform.
+• Exchange-Traded Funds (ETFs) or Exchange-Traded Bonds: You can buy or sell them on a stock exchange via a full-service broker or an online trading platform.

 • Bond ETFs: This is an exchange-traded fund comprising a set of securities listed on a stock exchange.
 Bond ETFs generally track an index or a bundle of bonds to replicate its returns.
 Hybrid bond ETFs are riskier than other derivatives, so research before investing in them.